-Surprisingly few website owners have come to terms with the emerging move to mobile browsing, yet at the beginning of 2014 there were almost an equal number of mobile phones accessing the Internet as laptops and PCs, and, within a year, mobile phone browsers are predicted to outnumber traditional browsers.
+Surprisingly few website owners have come to terms with the emerging move to mobile browsing, yet today almost an equal number of mobile phones are accessing the Internet as laptops and PCs, and, within a year, mobile phone browsers are predicted to outnumber traditional browsers.

 We have been responsible for developing a number of feature rich mobile websites for our clients and, over the past year for two clients in particular, we pushed the functionality of these mobile sites to the same levels as their primary website.

 For our Hospitality clients Mobile devices are presenting new opportunities for online bookings.
 For Rotana Hotels, we produced mobile versions of their online booking orientated website rotana.com and also their more socially orientated news and promotions website RotanaTimes.com.
 In both cases all of the functionality of the "mother" sites was built in to their mobile equivalents, including full real-time online reservations across all their properties, live competitions and video galleries.

 Similarly, for our online shopping site clients we have developed fully PCI compliant mobile versions, offering the same products with a user friendly online shopping capability all the way through to online payment and fulfilment.

 Since launching these sites, our clients have begun to see new interest coming from demographics that previously would not have been able to view their product offerings had the mobile site not been available.

 While it is not always essential that your mobile website offers full functionality, with Google reporting a 500% growth in mobile search from 2008 to 2011, and the most popular information sought over the Internet being contact telephone numbers, at the very least, your website should have a mobile friendly contact page with automatic "telephone" links enabled.